mshettyFE/GramsSimSensitivity/EffArea/README.md

 ```

 # Next Steps
-Once you generate a .root file via CalcEffArea.py, you need to copy it over to "BackgroundCountHist" in BackgroundRecon and "SourceCountHist" in SourceRecon.
-You should then proceed to [SourceRecon](../SourceRecon/).
+Once you generate a .root file via CalcEffArea.py, you need to copy it over to "BackgroundCountHist" in Background and "SourceCountHist" in Source.
+You should then proceed to [Source](../Source/).